 Avoid making your illness the elephant in the room and talk openly about it with your loved ones and friends.
 Discuss your fears and concerns, and let those you love help you through these difficult times.
 You should also speak openly about non-illness related subjects, too.
 Tell your children you love them and are proud of them, give your grandchildren the sage advice they’ll need when you’re gone, and speak your mind while there’s still the opportunity to do it.
 This can be freeing and help you lighten any heavy burdens you may bear.

 A terminal illness doesn’t have to equal stress or anxiety.
 Know your priorities, rely on your support system and plan your end-of-life details ASAP before it’s too late.
 Sign up for Uphold Health today to get your advanced care directives in order.
-Our care coordinators are here to help.
+Our licensed clinical social workers are here to help.